tinnghia/learn-w-me/README.md

-# Learn with Me Application - A Fantastic tool aims to help people memorizing things
+# Learn with Me Application - A Fantastic tool aims to help people memorize things.